 ON THIS PAGE: You will read about the scientific research being done now to learn more about ALL and how to treat it.
 To see other pages, use the menu on the side of your screen.

 Doctors are working to learn more about ALL, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
-Most cancer centers are actively involved in clinical trials aimed at increasing the rate of cure from ALL.
+Most cancer centers are actively involved in clinical trials aimed at increasing the rate of cure for people with ALL.
 Always talk with your doctor about the diagnostic and treatment options best for you.

 Tests to detect small amounts of ALL after treatment.
 Researchers are studying other molecular or immunologic tests that can help find small amounts of ALL in patients in remission.
 Then, a change in treatment may prevent the ALL from coming back.

 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current ALL treatments in order to improve patients’ comfort and quality of life.

 If you would like additional information about the latest areas of research regarding leukemia, explore these related items that take you outside of this guide: